Vivivian1234/11ASE-Task-1_YourAWizard-Sir/PROJECT_DEVLEOPMENT.md

 # *Determining Specifications*
 ### *Functional Specifications*

+\
 **User Requirements**\
 <u>What does the user need to be able to do?
 List all specifications here.</u>

-The user should be abe to understand the main menu and be able to give inputs that are required.
-They should be to choose what function to do (search spell, add spell, view spellbook, remove spell and exit program), as well as input spell names for those function to do.
+The user should be able to understand the main menu and be able to give inputs that are required.
+They should be to choose what function to do (search spell, add spell, view spellbook, remove spell and exit program), as well as input spell names for those functions to do.

 \
 **Inputs & Outputs**\
 <u>What inputs will the system need to accept and what outputs will it need to display?</u>

-The system should accept numbers from 1-5 for the main menu, and should be able to accept any string and display the ocrrect output whethere the input is a valid spell or not.
+The system should accept numbers from 1-5 for the main menu, and should be able to accept any string and display the correct output whether the input is a valid spell or not.

 \
 **Core Features**\